How To Water Your Lawn

 Water deeply 2-3 times per week, rather than daily.

 Watering daily will give your grass a shallow root system.
 Shallow root systems dry out fast and weaken your turf.
 Watering deeply 3 times per week will give your grass a deep root system, making it stronger and more drought-resistant.

 Water as early in the morning as you can, when possible.

 Watering early in the morning will ensure that your lawn dries completely before nightfall.
 A wet lawn at night, on a regular basis, can lead to fungus and disease problems.
 Also, it’s cooler and less windy in the morning, so you have less evaporation, which will save money on your water bill and take less time to get the water on your lawn.
 If morning watering is impossible, watering at any time is always better than not watering at all!

 If you can’t push a 6” screwdriver into your lawn, you’re not watering enough.

 Watering 1″-1 ½ ” per week is a guideline.
 Different soil types need different amounts.
 Soil is rarely composed of one type, but rather a combination of clay and sand, which makes loam.
 A sandy loam won’t hold moisture as well as a clayish-loam.
 Clay holds moisture better (think mud,) but the water is slow to penetrate it.
 You can tell what your dominant type of soil is by getting a moist handful and squeezing it.
 Clay will smush into a ball that doesn’t fall apart.
 Sand will stick together when squeezed, but not for very long.
-In Oklahoma, our soil is mainly on the clay side, unless you’re by a river, and then it leans toward sand.
+Our soil is mainly on the clay side, unless you’re by a river, and then it leans toward sand.
 High winds also dry out your lawn incredibly fast.

 You will need to water more in the heat, especially if you have a fescue lawn.